intel/wult/content/pages/ndl.rst

 the CPU from the deep C-state, which takes some time, and only then it can start offloading the packets from the internal buffer to the main memory.

-Note, in this case CPU does not have to wake up all the way to C0 (executing instruction), it is enough to wake up to a state where the memory subsystem becomes available.
-For example, on many Intel Xeon systems this it is enough to transition to package C2 state (PC2).
+Note, in this case the CPU does not have to wake up all the way to C0 (executing instruction), it is enough to wake up to a state where the memory subsystem becomes available.
+For example, on many Intel Xeon systems it is enough to transition to package C2 state (PC2).

-The longer it takes to wake up the CPU, the larger internal buffers the NIC should have in order prevent packets from being lost (dropped).
+The longer it takes to wake up the CPU, the larger internal buffers the NIC should have in order to prevent packets from being lost (dropped).
 Obviously, the internal buffer size also depends on the incoming packets rate.
 But the buffer is going to have some size, and this size will define the longest tolerable wake up delay.
 If the CPU is too slow, the NIC has to start dropping incoming